Sauerkraut leaves filled with rice and vegetables, Romanian comfort food at its best.

 Today is 90’s Day on our local radio, so I turned the radio on the first thing in the morning and have been singing along incessantly all day long.
 I can sing along almost every song, either in English, German, Italian or Spanish, amazing!
 If I was to sing one of today’s biggest hits, I would not be able to sing along more than the chorus… I even remember every line of songs I used to totally hate during those days like the Backstreet Boys song from above, I like it now just as much as I hated it then. 🙂 Oh, those were the times, no other responsibility except your homework, music was one of the most important things in life, otherwise just hanging around with the friends, laughing and dreaming about hot looking superstars. 🙂 🙂 And everything without internet, mobile phones and social media.

-But back to food before I start weeping… These Vegan Rice Cabbage Rolls with Sauerkraut are the fasting time version of the famous Romanian sarmale, cabbage rolls filled with ground pork and rice, which is probably my favorite dish in the world, something I grew up with, something I make myself today for my family.
+But back to food before I start weeping… These Vegan Rice Cabbage Rolls with Sauerkraut are the fasting time version of the famous Sarmale – Traditional Romanian Cabbage Rolls with Pork and Rice, which is probably my favorite dish in the world, something I grew up with, something I make myself today for my family.
 It is the first time I’ve made a vegan version of them, I used to think that if I make myself the trouble of making sarmale then I have to make the original.
 But now that I have finally made their vegan version, I know for sure I will make these again and again as well.
 And not only this version, I found a few other fillings that I would definitely love to try as well.